 - In the Truststore field, press the Down

-arrow key and select the keystore that holds your truststore
+arrow key and select the application setting that holds your

-If the keystore does not exist, you can create a new keystore by entering a name and then clicking the rule opener.
+If an application setting does not exist, you can create a new application setting by entering a setting name in the format <application>.<setting> and clicking the rule opener.

 - In the Lowest allowable SSL/TLS version field, select the lowest version of the protocol that you want to allow to communicate with an external server.

 In the Receiver section, in the Receive using list, select an email protocol: